-In this article, we will explain how to use the civil parameters in pvDesign to optimize your simulations.
+In this article, we will explain how to use the civil parameters in RatedPower to optimize your simulations.

 There are currently seven road layout options in RatedPower under the "Layout" tab

 - Horizontal roads: this option draws horizontal roads that end at the power stations.

-- Horizontal with perimeter roads: this option connects the power stations to horizontal roads and surrounds each area by a perimeter road.
+- Horizontal + Perimeter roads: this option connects the power stations to horizontal roads and surrounds each area with a perimeter road.

 - Vertical roads: this option draws vertical roads that end at the power stations.

-- Vertical with perimeter roads: this option connects the power stations to vertical roads and surrounds each area by a perimeter road.
+- Vertical + Perimeter roads: this option connects the power stations to vertical roads and surrounds each area with a perimeter road.

 This parameter gives you the option to decide between a linear uniform positioning of the structures or adapting your structures to the parcel’s border, which could help increase its total capacity at the expense of it being more complex to construct.

 Your choice of horizontal or vertical roads will affect this parameter because this border adaptation will only take effect when said roads are parallel to your structures’ axes.
 This would be when vertical roads are used with trackers or when horizontal roads are simulated with fixed structures.

 You can also define the minimum distance between your structures and the perimeter fence under "Distances".

 You can select one of two options for the positioning of your parcel’s power stations.

 Placing the power station inside the DC field will take out a structure from the block but will shorten the distances between structures and the road, thus the structures from adjacent blocks are closer.
 In the end, there will be more total installed capacity.

 Here, RatedPower gives you the possibility to select between four different types of layouts of the structures: